Skip to content

 dye-sublimation-ink-roll

-Those printer heat a solid dye-ink (usually an ink-roll made with cyan, magenta, yellow, grey) and transfert them on different kind of surface.
+Those printers heat a solid dye-ink (usually an ink-roll made with cyan, magenta, yellow, grey) and transfer them on different kinds of surfaces.
 It’s pretty quick and clean (to use), and it’s used to print photography.
-Major “photography lab” such as Walgreens, Walmart use those kind of printers.
-We also use a similar one for our photobooth because it’s easy to transport.
-But those image would probably not last forever.
+Major “photography labs” such as Walgreens, Walmart use those kinds of printers.
+We also use a similar one for our photo-booth because it’s easy to transport.
+But those images would probably not last forever.

 Indeed, thermal paper is a heat-sensitive paper, and will continue to react continuously to the temperature!

-What to pay attention on when printing your wedding pictures yourself
+What to pay attention on when printing your (own) wedding pictures yourself

 Photo paper